danielabar/meblog/src/markdown/rails-slack-app-part1.md

 Update the `.gitignore` file in the project root to ignore `.env`.

-Update the `config.ru` file in the project root to also start the Slack server.
+Update the `config.ru` file in the project root to also start the Slack server provided by the `slack-ruby-bot-server` gem.
 This will expose RESTful endpoints to handle Slack teams.
 The `config.ru` file got generated earlier when you ran `rails new...`.
 Here is the original version:

 ```ruby
 # This file is used by Rack-based servers to start the application.